 There are more beachfront hotels in Samui than in Phuket.
 Hotels and resorts are on average of a smaller size in Samui, many of them offering bungalows (traditional or modern) or villas right on the seaside on almost all beaches around the island.
 It gives Samui and true tropical vacation feel.
 If you are looking for exclusivity, you won't find any shortage of hotels with their own beach in Samui.

 Calm waves all year

 The waters around Samui are known for being calm almost all year round.
-Only during low season, from September to November, or during occasional storms, the sea can be turbulent.
+Only during the low season, from September to November, or during occasional storms, the sea can be turbulent.
 This is due to the fact that Samui is protected by its position in the Gulf of Thailand.
-In high and hot season, it gives family with children a safe and pleasant environment to frolic and swim in the warm water.
+In high and hot season, it gives families with children a safe and pleasant environment to frolic and swim in the warm water.

 More relaxed atmosphere

 Samui has somewhat of a more relaxed atmosphere than Phuket.
 The difference may not be obvious when you are already settled on a peaceful remote beach, or stuck in the traffic at rush hour, but Samui is more laid-back and retains a certain tropical feel that Phuket has less and less of due to the over-development of most of its major resort towns.

 More beachfront restaurants and bars